 The intermediary metabolism of carbohydrates, lipids and nitrogenous compounds.
 The molecular mechanism of gene expression and protein synthesis.
-Practical work to illustrate the lecture course.
+Photosynthesis.
+Practical work to amplify the lecture course.

-As for 41.101A plus McGilvery, R. W. Biochemistry: A Functional Approach.
+As for 41.101A, plus

+McGilvery, R. W. Biochemistry: A Functional Approach.
 Saunders, 1970.